Restream/reindexer/readme.md

 #### Update queries with inner joins and subqueries

-Inner join and subquery may also be used as WHERE-condition.
-Inner joins don't actually joining items, but will be applied as filtering condition.
+Inner join and subquery may also be used as WHERE conditions.
+Inner joins don't actually join items, but are applied as filtering conditions.

 SQL syntax:
 ```sql